TJones305/GXBC_2020/ReadMe.md

 Members Page Wireframe - View

 Features
-Responsive on modern device sizes (iPhone 6/7/8 (potrait) X/XR (all oreintations), iPad, small and large laptops)
+Responsive on majority of device sizes.

 Interactive elements (carousel, Google Maps, hover functionality on coach pictures and the GXBC logo in the header)

 Technologies Used

 Languages Used
 HTML5
 CSS3